News from our work

 Another solar course completed in Uganda

-Sendea Academy has completed another course for freelance technicians.
+The Sendea Academy has completed another course for freelance technicians.
 At the end of the course, which lasted several weeks, the 14 participants received a basic set of tools for their work in rural regions of Uganda.
 The course ends with a state examination that further enhances the Sendea Academy certificate.

 June 2023

-Newsletter about our work in recent months
+Newsletter about our work over the past few months

-Supporting individual initiative and promoting entrepreneurship – these are the focal points of our work.
+Supporting personal initiative and promoting entrepreneurship – these are the focal points of our work.
 Isolated aid projects usually help only temporarily.
 However, if they are embedded in a strategy to promote local solar companies, the sustainability of the projects is increased and, on the other hand, the creation of jobs in small and medium-sized enterprises is supported.

 Therefore, we promote the engagement of young East Africans with a dual approach.
 Read more in our new newsletter.